Turkish invasion of Cyprus: Second Turkish invasion, 14–16 August 1974

 The Turkish Foreign Minister Turan Güneş had said to the Prime Minister Bülent Ecevit, "When I say 'Ayşe (Note: Ayşe is a daughter of Turan Güneş, today Ayşe Güneş Ayata) should go on vacation' (Turkish: "Ayşe Tatile Çıksın"), it will mean that our armed forces are ready to go into action.
 Even if the telephone line is tapped, that would rouse no suspicion."
-An hour and a half after the conference broke up, Turan Güneş called Ecevit and said the code phrase.
+An hour and a half after the conference broke up, Güneş called Ecevit and said the code phrase.
 On 14 August Turkey launched its "Second Peace Operation", which eventually resulted in the Turkish occupation of 37% of Cyprus.
 Turkish occupation reached as far south as the Louroujina Salient.

 In the process, many Greek Cypriots became refugees.
 The number of refugees is estimated to be between 140,000 and 160,000.
 The ceasefire line from 1974 separates the two communities on the island, and is commonly referred to as the Green Line.

 After the conflict, Cypriot representatives and the United Nations consented to the transfer of the remainder of the 51,000 Turkish Cypriots that had not left their homes in the south to settle in the north, if they wished to do so.

 The United Nations Security Council has challenged the legality of Turkey's action, because Article Four of the Treaty of Guarantee gives the right to guarantors to take action with the sole aim of re-establishing the state of affairs.
 The aftermath of Turkey's invasion, however, did not safeguard the Republic's sovereignty and territorial integrity, but had the opposite effect: the de facto partition of the Republic and the creation of a separate political entity in the north.
 On 13 February 1975, Turkey declared the occupied areas of the Republic of Cyprus to be a "Federated Turkish State", to the universal condemnation of the international community (see United Nations Security Council Resolution 367).
 The United Nations recognises the sovereignty of the Republic of Cyprus according to the terms of its independence in 1960.
 The conflict continues to affect Turkey's relations with Cyprus, Greece, and the European Union.